Tornadoes of 1997: August

 There were 84 tornadoes confirmed in the US in August.

+August 12 (Country of Georgia)

+A tornado tracked north of Garga, Georgia during the early hours of August 12.
+Heavy rain and hail accompanied the storm.
+Three people were killed and serious damage was reported.
+It was rated F2 by the European Severe Storms Laboratory.

 September

 There were 32 tornadoes confirmed in the US in September.

 October

 There were 100 tornadoes confirmed in the US in October.

 November

 There were 25 tornadoes confirmed in the US in November.

 December

 There were 12 tornadoes confirmed in the US in December.